Cell Phone Case Compatible with Apple iPhone 11 Pro Max Genuine Quality Leather Flip Cover with Card Slots Horizontal Viewing Stand Durable Frame. | Better Homes & Gardens

 Advertisement

-PREMIUM LEATHER - The premium leather stand case for iPhone 11 Pro Max is handcrafted from genuine tan leather sourced from the USA, a vegetable-tanned cowhide leather.
-Each case is completely unique thanks to this tanning process and, over time, will develop its own individual patina for the ultimate premium look and feel.
+PREMIUM LEATHER - The premium leather stand case for iPhone 11 Pro Max is handcrafted from black napa leather, with contrasting red stitching and striking bull's head insignia, a fine grain soft leather, providing the perfect balance of being tactile yet robust.
 DURABLE FRAME Microfiber lined, silicone-based internal frame.
 Toughened sturdy rear plate with durable, flexible silicone sides to aid with shock absorption.
 CARD SLOTS Benefits from 3 card slots and a separate compartment for notes/receipts.
 This case is not intended as a wallet, adding cash and cards will diminish the magnetic closure power and negate the slim profile.
 We do offer a wallet style of case which is compatible to carry credit cards.
-STAND FUNCTION - The horizontal stand function is designed with TV and desktop viewing in mind. cases are compatible with the official Qi wireless charger, compatib
+STAND FUNCTION - The horizontal stand function is designed with TV and desktop viewing in mind. cases are compatible with the official Qi wireless charger, compatibility cannot be guaranteed with all 3rd party Qi chargers.